filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 ## Subscribe

-### SubscribeActorEvents
+### SubscribeActorEventsRaw
-SubscribeActorEvents returns a long-lived stream of all user-programmed and built-in actor events that match the given filter.
+SubscribeActorEventsRaw returns a long-lived stream of all user-programmed and built-in actor events that match the given filter.
 Events that match the given filter are written to the stream in real-time as they are emitted from the FVM.